- Document checklist

 - Liaising with the Home Office over your case

-As it currently stands, it is not possible to progress directly from a UK Spouse Visa and onto British Citizenship.
+As it currently stands, it is not possible to progress directly from a UK Spouse Visa application to British Citizenship.
 This is because applicants must be able to ‘naturalise’ as a citizen, which entails racking up considerable time in the UK.

 However, time spent on a Spouse Visa while abiding by UK laws will contribute towards the ‘continuous residency’ aspect of the British Citizenship application.
 Yet there is also the possibility to reduce the number of years required for full citizenship in the UK after residing in the country on a Spouse Visa, for instance, while other non-British nationals in the UK may need to accumulate up to ten years to be eligible for citizenship, Spouses may be eligible after 5 years.